Canada Immigration News

 Top Tips To Avoid Canadian Immigration Fraud

 Immigrating to a different country can be a difficult and complicated process.
 There are many immigration companies out there who promise to help desperate people migrate to a better country, like Canada.
-But sometimes, the immigration company turns out to be a fraud who is out to con innocent people out of a lot of money.
+But in some cases, the immigration company turns out to be a fraud who is out to con innocent people out of a lot of money.

 How do you prevent this from happening to you?
 How can you tell fake immigration companies apart from real, trusted immigration agents?
-Here’s 5 expert tips to keep you safe online.
+Here are 5 expert tips to keep you safe online.

 Do Online Searches

 Checking reviews online are an important part of knowing who to trust.
 You can go to Canadianvisareview.com to find a list of fraudulent online companies pretending to be real Canadian Visa agents.
 You can also find options for authentic immigration agents who you can trust with your details.
 A rating is attached to each authentic agent based on their website friendliness, services, social media presence and years of experience.

 Consider How You Pay

 Using secure online payment services, like that offered by PayPal, are advisable.
 The advantage with these providers is that they act as a kind of middleman, whereby you deliver payment to them – i.e. PayPal – and they then pass this onto the retailer.
 Your bank details always remain unseen.